hakavlad/tird/docs/MANPAGE.md

   - ASCII armored output.
   - Reed–Solomon error correction.
   - Splitting the output into chunks.
-  - The use of standard streams for processing files.
+  - Use of standard streams for processing files (not intended for automated scripts).
   - Low-level block device reading and writing on MS Windows.
 As a result, these devices cannot be used as keyfiles, cannot be overwritten, and cannot be encrypted or embedded.
 - **tird** does not provide:
   - A graphical user interface.